Traditional Swiss Christmas Cookie Recipes

 These Swiss cookie recipes are easy to make, and the combination of real butter and fine flour makes them a special treat that you will want to make every year.
 Santa will love getting these on his Christmas Eve plate.

-Traditional Swiss Christmas cookies have a basic dough just like American cookies.
+Traditional Swiss Christmas cookies have a basic dough, just like American cookies.
 They are made with the basic ingredients of flour, sugar, butter, and eggs.
-However, there are a few items that are not quite as typical in the most popular chocolate chip cookie in America.
+However, a few items are not quite as typical in America’s most popular chocolate chip cookie.

 - ground nuts

 If you are not able to find ground nut flour in your local grocery store then purchase the nuts whole.
 Add the amount you need to your food processor and finely gride them.
 You want a consistency of fine flour mixture.

 - You can make ground walnuts.

 - Using whole almonds, you can make ground almonds flour.
 These tend to give you lighter and finer flour because they are not as oily as some nuts.